 The Burlington Northern acquired nearly 34,000 new-built cars during it's time.
 After two and a half decades, in 1995, the BN era ended with the Santa Fe merger.
 The Green freight cars ended and new and repainted cars appeared in 'BNSF brown'.

-Contents:Box Cars, pp. 4-39;Covered Hoppers, pp. 40-63;Flat Cars, pp. 64-67;Gondolas, pp. 68-84;Open Hoppers, pp. 85-91;Inter-modal, pp. 92-99;Temperature Controlled Cars, pp. 100-111;Tank Cars, pg.
-112;Auto Racks, pp. 113-116;Non Revenue Cars, pp. 117-120;Passenger Cars, pp. 121-128.
+Contents:Box Cars, pp. 4-39,Covered Hoppers, pp. 40-63,Flat Cars, pp. 64-67,Gondolas, pp. 68-84,Open Hoppers, pp. 85-91,Inter-modal, pp. 92-99,Temperature Controlled Cars, pp. 100-111,Tank Cars, pg.
+112,Auto Racks, pp. 113-116,Non Revenue Cars, pp. 117-120,Passenger Cars, pp. 121-128.

-Hardcover with jacket, 128 pages, standard portrait size, Color images with captions.
+Hardcover with dust jacket, 128 pages, 8.5 x 11 in., Color photographs with captions.